 The Radikal is the best power supply for your LP12.
 There are two casework versions: the Akurate (shown right) and the Klimax (shown above).
 Both are available in black or silver to blend in cosmetically with your existing system.

-The Lingo 3 is the latest version in the Linn Lingo range.
 The Lingo 3 received new and improved Akurate casework and, although the circuit board is the same as the Lingo 2, there are some sonic improvements due to mounting it within the better Akurate casework.
-Whether brought new or second-hand, the Lingo 3 represents a sound investment for many LP12s.
+Whether bought new or second-hand, the Lingo 3 represents a sound investment for many LP12s.

 The Lingo 2 is identified by the fact that it’s housed in Linn’s LK-sized box and, although the very first Lingo 2s employed the same circuit board as the Lingo 1, the vast majority of Lingo 2s have an improved surface-mount component board inside.
 This was introduced very shortly after the Lingo 2 was brought into circulation.
 As with the Valhalla, second-hand Lingo 1s and 2s represent great value for money when upgrading or starting with an LP12 on a budget.
 Please ask for details on second-hand units as we very frequently have traded-in units from owners who are upgrading to a Radikal power supply and DC motor (as detailed above).